-To reflect the impact of this transition and the consequences of moving from a purely age-based allocation model to one that includes case sensitivity, our timeliness KPI targets have been adjusted to achieving 95% of cases determined within six months and 99% of cases determined within 12 months by the end of 2024-25.
+We responded to the 2021-22 surge with an aggressive expansion programme and this will continue into 2023-24, growing us from just under 120 FTE staff in 2021-22 to over 416 in 2023-24.
+To reflect the impact of our transition to a much larger organisation, the lead time to recruit and retain effective caseworkers and the consequences of moving from a purely age-based allocation model to one that includes case sensitivity, our timeliness KPI targets have been adjusted to achieving 95% of cases determined within six months and 99% of cases determined within 12 months by the end of 2024-25.
 We expect to start meeting these timescales in the second half of 2023-24.